-How long could your organization afford to go without access to its data or IT systems?
-If you don’t have a disaster recovery and business continuity strategy, it might take days or even weeks to restore your IT systems following a major business disruption such as a fire, flood, equipment failure or ransomware attack.
+How long could your organization afford to go without access to its data or critical systems?
+If you don’t have a disaster recovery and business continuity strategy, it could take days or weeks to restore your IT systems following a major business disruption.

-Almost all organizations today depend on their data, software and the internet to conduct business.
+Almost all organizations today depend on their data backups, software, and the internet to conduct business.
 When those resources are unavailable, business grinds to a halt.
-Smart CIOs have disaster recovery and business continuity strategies and are prepared to quickly move business operations to a hosting or colocation facility when a natural or manmade disaster threatens.
+Smart CIOs have disaster recovery and business continuity strategies and plan to quickly move business operations to a colocation data center during a disaster.

-Colocation has become more popular as concerns over cyber-attacks and climate change have grown.
+Colocation has become more popular as concerns over cyberattacks and climate change have grown.
 CEOs and CIOs want to achieve IT resilience, so their companies can continue to operate despite disruptions.
 IDC defines IT resilience as “the ability to protect data during planned disruptive events, effectively react to unplanned events, and accelerate data-oriented business initiatives.”
-Colocation helps to ensure IT resilience by providing disaster-resistant infrastructure along with redundant IT systems, power and networking.
-Colocation providers often have emergency office space and support services for customers who can’t access their office.

-Moving a company’s primary IT equipment or backup systems to a colocation facility is an attractive option for any CIO worried about disaster recovery but is reluctant to invest CAPEX or financial resources to build, staff and maintain a private, disaster-proof, data center.
+Moving a company’s primary IT equipment or data storage systems to a colocation facility is an attractive option for CIOs concerned about data loss and downtime.
+It reduces the need to invest CAPEX or financial resources to build, staff, and maintain an on-premises data center.

-Having a colocation partner that is experienced in disaster preparedness can be a relief when a major event – such as a Category 4 hurricane, happens.
-Just ask Sam Bayer, CEO of Corevist, an ecommerce platform provider for manufacturers.
+Having a colocation partner that is experienced in disaster preparedness can be a relief when a major event happens.
+Just ask Sam Bayer, CEO of Corevist, an eCommerce platform provider for manufacturers.
 Located in Raleigh, NC, the company has weathered several major storms in the past few years.

 “Hurricanes in the area cause us and our customers a lot of stress,” noted Bayer.

-When Hurricane Florence, a Category 4 storm, came ashore in 2018, Bayer was able to reassure customers that the IT systems were safe and secure in TierPoint’s resilient data center in Raleigh.
+When Hurricane Florence (a Category 4 storm) came ashore in 2018, Bayer was able to reassure customers that the IT systems were safe and secure in TierPoint’s Raleigh data center.